katerebekah/csharp-dotnet-milestones/3-database-driven-applications/exercises/database/DBS_SAVING_VARIABLES.md

 - `quit` and `exit` - exits the program
 - `lastq` - prints the last entered command or expression **even if it was unsuccessful**.

-### Constant Expressions
+### Variable Expressions

-Constants have one character length names that holds a positive or negative integer.Relative to constant, your our application should support the following expressions and commands:
+Variables have one character length names that holds a positive or negative integer.Relative to variable, your our application should support the following expressions and commands:

 - `a = 4` - creates an entry in the database where `a` is `4`
 - `clear a`, `remove a` and `delete a` - removes the saved entry for `a` from the database